Dr. Evan Antin shares: the risks of breeding brachycephalic pets

-To further understand the risks of breeding flat-faced pets, we spoke to Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and a member of Fetch by The Dodo’s Veterinary Advisory Board.
+To further understand the risks of breeding flat-faced pets, we spoke to Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and a member of Fetch’s Veterinary Advisory Board.

 Can you describe what a brachycephalic pet looks like?

 They have very short muzzles and are intentionally bred that way for the aesthetics desired by people.

 What are popular brachycephalic dog and cat breeds?

 How do brachycephalic pets’ lives differ from non-brachycephalic animals?

 These pets experience life differently with every breath they take.
 Unfortunately, making cute smushy faces inadvertently severely compromised the upper respiratory tract of these pets.
 Breathing, especially inhalation, is very restrictive.